The Sam Loyd Company

-The Sam Loyd Company is an organization based in the United States that specializes in puzzle games.
+The Sam Loyd Company is an American puzzle games company.
 The company was launched in 2002 after the work of Samuel Loyd and his son in the 1800s and 1900s.

-He produced puzzles for a number of resources including the New York Saturday Courier, Brooklyn Daily Eagle, Women's Home Companion and created puzzle cards for advertising purposes.
+Sam Loyd produced puzzles for a number of resources including the New York Saturday Courier, Brooklyn Daily Eagle, Women's Home Companion and created puzzle cards for advertising purposes.
 It was 2002 before the company was founded to republish and protect Loyd's original work.

 Company Foundation

 Between the years of 1855 and 1910, Sam Loyd produced a number of puzzles and chess problems for a variety of newspapers and magazines.
 These included the New York Courier and Our Puzzle Magazine.
 The White Horse Monument was his most successful puzzle, which was based on the White Horse Monument in Berkshire, UK.

 Other puzzles created by Sam Loyd still used today include, ‘Trick Donkey’s Puzzle’, ‘Get Off the Earth’ and ‘Puzzle of Teddy and the Lion’.
 The puzzles he created went on to be known as some of the best of all time.
 After his death in 1911, his son Walter L Loyd, also known as Sam Loyd Jnr, continued his work.

 Walter L Loyd began by creating a puzzle book for children, something the company would later focus on.
 He also created the book ‘Sam Loyd’s Cyclopedia of 500 Puzzles, Tricks and Conundrums.
 All the work created by Sam Loyd and his son is managed and protected by the Sam Loyd Company.

 71 years after the passing of Sam Loyd Jnr. work began on republishing the original ‘Get Off the Earth’ Puzzle.
 A website containing the puzzle was also launched.
 In 2004, “Get Off the Earth Puzzle' is republished as a commemorative edition, 110 years after Sam Loyd had received his original patent for the puzzle.

 In 2005 The Sam Loyd Company was founded.
 In the same year both Trick Donkey’s and The Pony Puzzles are republished.